Schenectady's Community Foundation

 Catalytic and Transformative

 The Foundation’s role is as a catalyst for community change.
-Of particular interest are projects – large or small – where an injection of funding and engagement can more quickly and significantly deliver impact in the specific areas of focus.
+Of particular interest are projects – large or small – where an injection of funding and engagement can more quickly and significantly deliver impact in our areas of focus.

-The Schenectady Foundation believes in supporting projects that have the potential to be transformative – leading to marked change in people, organizations, neighborhoods, and the broader community.
+The Schenectady Foundation believes in supporting projects with the potential to be transformative – leading to marked change in people, organizations, neighborhoods, and the broader community.
 The Foundation prioritizes its involvement in transformational projects and movements.

 As in the past, the 2024 grants will place a strong emphasis on projects that demonstrate the potential to achieve measurable outcomes.
 This year’s application forms will specifically guide applicants through the process of determining the impact that will be achieved by the project.